How to Read Engineering Drawings

 The drawing is the legal spec

 When a dispute arises about whether a part is in tolerance, the drawing is the arbiter — not the 3D model, not an email, not a verbal conversation.
-Courts and quality systems (ISO 9001, AS9100) treat the drawing as the binding specification.
+Quality systems (ISO 9001, ISO 13485) treat the drawing as the binding specification.
 This is why every dimension, tolerance, and note matters.

 The drawing communicates design intent